 MQTT Broker & Security Options

 Bevywise MQTTRoute by default provides an option to enable encrypted data transmission for better MQTT data security.
 Such options can be enabled with just a few configuration changes.
 With regards to security in Enterprise MQTT Broker, identity, authentication, authorization, and encryption should be taken into account to protect your data.
-Bevywise MQTT Broker provides Multiple MQTT Authentication, Encrypted data transfer with TLS/SSL certificates, Authentication with X.509, Authorization with ACL & RBAC & more.
-It works with all standard SSL / TLS certificates and runs with a self-signed certificate.
+Bevywise MQTT Broker supporting MQTT protocol, provides Multiple MQTT Authentication, Encrypted MQTT message transfer with TLS/SSL certificates, Authentication with X.509, Using username and password form of authentication method, Authorization with ACL & RBAC to make applications publish and subscribe only to their topics & more.
+It works with all standard SSL / TLS certificates and runs with a self-signed client certificate.
 Moreover, you can also disable authentication as well, if you are running / in-action with the MQTT broker in a close environment and do not want to weigh down the system.
 Though we provide full-fledged security with our default security options, we want our customers/users to power over their clients with custom authentication.

-To conclude, the new update of MQTT Broker provides custom authentication functionality which enables you to integrate IAM tools for secured management & control of the clients.
+To conclude, the new update of MQTT Broker provides custom client authentication functionality which enables you to integrate IAM tools for secured management & control of the clients.

 Feel free to write to support for a complete demo.

 Download MQTT Broker now to get started with your IoT implementation.
 This version is currently available for Windows & Linux users.
 Also, MQTT Broker is now available with mobile app support to control MQTT devices using your android.

 Tap the banner to download MQTT Broker for free